canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 .. note::

-   The ``cloud-config-url=`` is un-authed http GET, and may contain credentials.
-Care must be taken to ensure this data is only transferred via trusted channels.
+   The ``cloud-config-url=`` is unencrypted http GET, and may contain credentials.
+Care must be taken to ensure this data is only transferred via trusted channels (i.e., within a closed system).